anthfuller/mdc-gcp-multi-project-starter/README.md

   - Onboard the project to its own pool.

 > **Where to run**: All scripts are designed for **GCP Cloud Shell**.
 Ensure your account has the required IAM permissions noted at the top of each script.
+>
+## Prerequisites

+Before running the scripts you need:

+* **Google Cloud project & billing** enabled.
+* Permission to create **Workload Identity Federation** pools and providers (typically `roles/iam.workloadIdentityPoolAdmin` or equivalent).
+* Permission to create **service accounts** and assign roles (for example `roles/iam.serviceAccountAdmin` and `roles/iam.serviceAccountKeyAdmin`).
+* **Google Cloud Shell** or a workstation with the `gcloud` CLI installed and authenticated to the target organization.
+* Basic familiarity with Microsoft Defender for Cloud setup.

+> Adjust IAM roles as needed for your organization’s policies.

 ## Quick start (org-level recommended)